We’ve been at #Tonehimmel in Volda — a festival with big ambitions, carried out with heart and sincerity.

 I shared a bit about my intentions and the themes, and handed him the headphones with the music.
 He sat there, silent, in deep concentration, for a long, long time.
 He listened to the soundtracks from start to finish.
 Then he took off the headphones, looked into my eyes, opened his mouth, and shared his associations with just a few words.
 I had no doubt that Joakim was pure gold.

 Joakim is the embodiment of calm.
 He moves gently around his surroundings, yet his presence is strong.
+Eventually, Joakim took over the producer role for Birds.

 The Toronto Art Film Spirit Awards is quite a prestigious «arthouse film» festival.
 We won the award for Best Cinematographer.
 This is Joakim’s award.